Flexible-step Model Predictive Control based on Generalized Lyapunov Functions: Introduction

-In contrast to contractive MPC, the proposed MPC scheme allows for guaranteeing the existence of a strictly smaller future Lyapunov function value while implementing a flexible number of steps without the above-mentioned computational drawbacks.
+In contrast to the former MPC schemes, the proposed scheme in this work achieves stability, while allowing the implementation of a flexible number of steps, thanks to the average decrease constraint, without the above-mentioned computational drawbacks.

 One main technical contribution of this paper is the introduction of generalized discrete-time control Lyapunov functions, which cover classical Lyapunov functions but also the control-dependent objective function.
-Notably, the therewith proposed flexible-step approach includes many known MPC schemes, such as terminal ingredient-based MPC and contraction-based MPC~\cite{DM-JR-CR-PS:00}.
+Notably, the therewith proposed flexible-step approach includes many known MPC schemes, such as terminal ingredient-based MPC and contraction-based MPC~\cite{DM-JR-CR-PS:00, DM:14}.
 Furthermore, we derive theoretical results about recursive feasibility and stability for our proposed scheme.
 We demonstrate the functionality of our method by utilizing it to study the stabilization of nonholonomic systems, which are typically a bottleneck for standard MPC schemes.
 Several simulation studies confirm the anticipated benefits of the flexibility coming from the \hodclf s.